gazievri/gazievri/README.md

 I live my life guided by the remarkable words of Steve Jobs ([the Stanford commencement address](https://news.stanford.edu/news/2005/june15/jobs-061505.html)):

   >*Stay Hungry.
 Stay Foolish.*

+No matter how old you are or what you do, always remain ambitious, curious, and determined.
+Experiment and challenge conventional wisdom!
+It’s never too late starting something great!
+Stay Hungry!
+Stay Foolish!

 ## My technology stack 🤺